Chapter Two

 Her father looked at her, confused—the double negative throwing him through a loop.

 “I mean,” Fable said, leaning over the pillow and trying to look casual.
 “I’m fine.
-There’s really nothing to talk about.”
+There’s really nothing to talk about.
+I just… want to be alone for a little bit.”
 Now, can you please leave?
 She added in her head.

 “What is that?”
 He asked, straightening up.